Estimated reading time: 6 minutes

 Behavior: Terrestiral

-They’re also terrestrial and not very active snakes, so an elaborate setup isn’t necessary, but you should include a deep, soft substrate as they like to burrow.
+They’re also terrestrial and pretty lazy, so an elaborate setup isn’t necessary, but you should include a deep, soft substrate for comfortable burrowing.

-As a general rule of thumb, you should aim for an enclosure that is at least 20 gallons in size for an adult Kenyan Sand Boa.
+As a general rule of thumb, aim for an enclosure that’s at least 20 gallons in volume for an adult Kenyan Sand Boa.
 For a hatchling, a 10-gallon enclosure will be an excellent temporary home.

-And if you feel your snake should have more room to roam in adulthood, then a 30-40 gallon tank is also a great choice for you.
+And if you feel your adult snake needs more space, a 30 to 40-gallon tank is always a great choice!

 Wrapping Up

-Many amazing reptile pets live comfortably in a 20-gallon reptile enclosure, like geckos, anoles, and smaller snakes.
+Many amazing reptiles live comfortably in 20-gallon reptile enclosures like geckos, anoles, and smaller snakes.

-Take as many factors into consideration as you can.
-This way you can offer the best enclosure, whether that’s a 10-gallon, a 100-gallon, or anything in between!
+Take as many factors into account as you can.
+That way, you can offer the optimal enclosure size, whether it fits 10 gallons, 425 gallons, or anything in between.